Thomas More: St Dunstan's Church and Roper House, Canterbury

 St Dunstan's Church, an Anglican parish church in Canterbury, possesses More's head, rescued by his daughter Margaret Roper, whose family lived in Canterbury down and across the street from their parish church.
 A stone immediately to the left of the altar marks the sealed Roper family vault beneath the Nicholas Chapel, itself to the right of the church's sanctuary or main altar.
 St Dunstan's Church has carefully investigated, preserved and sealed this burial vault.
-The last archaeological investigation revealed that the suspected head of More rests in a niche separate from the other bodies, possibly from later interference.
+The last archaeological investigation, conducted in 1982, revealed that the suspected head of More rests in a niche separate from the other bodies, possibly from later interference.
 Displays in the chapel record the archaeological findings in pictures and narratives.
 Roman Catholics donated stained glass to commemorate the events in More's life.
 A small plaque marks the former home of William and Margaret Roper; another house nearby and entitled Roper House is now a home for deaf people.
+In 2025, St Dunstan's Church announced plans to exhume and preserve More's head.